RealMelkor/UploadService/README.md

 # UploadService

-Simple http server allowing users to upload their files and to download them
+Simple http server allowing users to upload their files and download them

 ## Build instructions